 Evacuation drills are conducted at least once per calendar year.
 These tests are designed to assess the readiness and capabilities of students, employees, and first responders.
-These tests and exercises are conducted in conjunction with a test of the "RAM Alert!" system.
-In addition, the "RAM Alert!" system is tested several times throughout the year.
+These tests and exercises are conducted in conjunction with a test of the "CCSF Emergency Alert" system.
+In addition, the "CCSF Emergency Alert" system is tested several times throughout the year for the following purposes:

-- Emergency response and evacuation drills are announced - An email is sent to employees and students at least 72 hours prior to the drill - The "RAM Alert!" system is exercised or used in conjunction with scheduled drills to maintain awareness of the system by employees and students. - The District publicizes its emergency response and evacuation procedures in conjunction with at least one systemwide test or exercise per calendar year. - o The District posts an Emergency Procedures flip chart in all classrooms, offices, and academic facilities District-wide. - o The Emergency Procedures flip chart in booklet form is available on the District Police Department's website at: - The District Police maintains documentation that records the use of the emergency notification system.
+- Emergency response and evacuation drills are announced - An email is sent to employees and students at least 72 hours prior to the drill - The "CCSF Emergency Alert" system is exercised or used in conjunction with scheduled drills to maintain awareness of the system by employees and students. - The District publicizes its emergency response and evacuation procedures in conjunction with at least one systemwide test or exercise per calendar year. - o The District posts an Emergency Procedures flip chart in all classrooms, offices, and academic facilities District-wide. - o The Emergency Procedures flip chart in booklet form is available on the District Police Department's website at: - The District Police maintains documentation that records the use of the emergency notification system.
 Data includes the date, approximate time(s), incident type, location, and the warning devices used of any issuance, to include system tests and drills - The District Police Department maintains and coordinates activation response status to ensure redundancy of personnel needed to activate campus warning systems.